auth0-sandbox/auth0-application-development/module02-instructions.md

 ## Part 4: Add Access Token Support to the API

-Access tokens for APIs must be requested by the application as part of the authorization request.
+1. Right-click the *certificates* folder at the top-level of the project and select *Open in Integrated Terminal*.

+1. Use *mkcert* to create a private/public key pair for the API to serve TLS (https).
+    These keys will be placed in the *certificates* folder under the project to share with modules 3 and 4:
+    ```bash
+    $ mkcert -cert-file localhost-cert.pem -key-file localhost-cert-key.pem localhost mytestsite.localhost 127.0.0.1 ::1
+    ```

 1. In the VS Code Explorer panel find the API folder and right-click on *.env*.
 Choose the *Open to the Side* option.
-Notice that the *AUDIENCE*, *ISSUER* and *JWKS_URI* are not set.
+Notice that the *AUDIENCE, ISSUER, JWKS_URI, PRIVATE_KEY_PATH*, and *CERTIFICATE_PATH* are not set.

 1. In the Auth0 tenant use the sidebar to navigate to *Applications &rarr; Applications* and choose the *ACME Financial Management* application.